sohelranalive/neocortexapi-CodeHive/README.md

 Hierarchical Temporal Memory(HTM) is a machine learning algorithm which is inspired from the neocortex of the human brain.
 HTM excels at recognizing temporal patterns and making predictions in time-series data.
 For taking input data efficiently and robustly HTM used Sparse Distributed Representations(SDRs).

+Figure 1: HTM is inspired from neocortex of human brain.

 In the project, the NeoCortexAPI – a .NET implementation of the HTM framework – will be used to make an anomaly detection system.
 The project include two parts:

-* 1. Training : The HTM model trains from the normal numeric sequences, such as network traffic loads, from artificially created data.
+* 1. Training: The HTM model trains from the normal numeric sequences, such as network traffic loads, from artificially created data.

 * 2. Testing: The trained model is tested on new sequences containing both normal data and anomalies.
 The model identifies  anomalies based on deviations from predicted values.

 The project will used C# and the NeoCortexAPI library to process the data, train the HTM model, and evaluate the performance.
 The main objective of the project is to determine a robust and efficient system which can accurately predict the anomalies while analyzing the results using metrics like False Negative Rate(FNR)  and False Positive Rate(FNR).

 The anomaly detection helps to identify any unusual traffic patterns or anomalies in the network such as cyberattacks or system failures.
 Moreover it is used for fraud detection in financial transactions.
 For monitoring machine and equipment performance and detecting anomalies to prevent breakdowns.
 The model can also be used to detect diseases on the human body or energy consumption to survey irregularities and optimize energy distribution.

 ## Objectives